 Leading Your Family Well During COVID-19 With David Bruskas

 Our team is committed to bringing you resources to help you be the best leader possible during this time of crisis.
-For the next few weeks, Sutton Turner, Vanderbloemen's COO, and Pastor Dave Bruskas, Campus Pastor at The Village Church in Fort Worth, TX, will hold a short conversation to provide encouragement to pastors and church leaders.
-They will walk through how to apply the Bible to our current situation as we face the impacts of COVID-19.
+For the next few weeks, Pastor Dave Bruskas, Campus Pastor at The Village Church in Fort Worth, TX, will provide encouragement to pastors and church leaders.
+He will walk through how to apply the Bible to our current situation as we face the impacts of COVID-19.

 There’s never been a more pressing time to look at the way Christian leaders have a responsibility to care for their children and parents than during this global crisis.
 Leading your family well means being attentive and caring for them in a way that demonstrates your faith in God.
 How can you serve well in this season?